-Complaints about Parking rose in 2018-19 with 193 stage 1 complaints registered, compared to 140 in 2017-18.
-This followed a decline in complaints over each of the previous four years.
-This increase was mainly to technical issues arising from the change in the enforcement software system during the summer of 2018.
+Complaints about Parking declined in 2019-20 with 119 stage 1 complaints registered, compared to 193 in 2018-19.
+Last year saw an increase mainly due to technical issues arising from the change in the enforcement software system during the summer of 2018.
 One issue resulted in duplicate letters being sent to motorists, prompting an increase in complaints during the period.
 These issues have now all been resolved.

-Significantly, fewer complaints were received about the online permit and visitor parking system.
-Of the 193 complaints received, 189 were responded to within the Council's customer care deadline.
-94% of complaints were also resolved at the first stage, investigated and resolved by the Parking service itself.
+Of the 119 complaints received, 112 were responded to within the Council's customer care deadline.
+95% of complaints were also resolved at the first stage, investigated and resolved by the Parking service itself.

 Customers who remain dissatisfied after their complaint has been considered by the Parking service can request a final review on behalf of the Council's Chief Executive.
-Complaints escalation rate to final review was 6%, lower than the Council-wide escalation rate.
+Of the 119 complaints received, only six complaints were escalated to final review.